amine-merzoug/data-structures-and-algorithms-in-c/6. final_projects/longest_word/part_1/README.md

     - We stop when we obtain a string in maximal order.

-**Note:** In the second part of the project, the aim is to integrate the search in a dictionary (planar tree) to find the longest word (or all the words of n letters).
+**Note:** In the second part of the project, the aim is to integrate the search using a dictionary (planar tree) to find the longest word (or all the words of n letters).